Book title: ”Raudrästiku aeg”

 I felt like Aotõiv was the male version of Miss Marple, solving crimes and sticking his nose everywhere.
 It made the reading even more entertaining.
 All of the characters were very interestingly written and original.
 I liked the fact that I got to think along with Aotõiv and try to solve the mysteries by myself as well.

-This book also gave off a lot of Game of Thrones vibes.
 It is a really explicit book and I don’t think it would be a good idea to read it if one is faint-hearted.
-I, on the other hand am a really morbid person and absolutely loved everything.
+I, on the other hand enjoy morbid things and absolutely loved everything.
 Especially the part where Death was portrayed as an old woman!

 I truly wish this would be translated into English because I really do recommend this book.
 I think it shows the really strong and wonderful side of Estonian literature that appeals to a lot of people.
 It was a really enjoyable book and I have already told a lot of my friends about this.